leekelleher/umbraco-hodgepodge/README.md

 ## Usage and Contributing

 Currently, I have no plans to release these components as a standalone Umbraco package.
-My advise is to cherry-pick the components that you want to use on your own projects.
+My advice is to cherry-pick the components that you want to use on your own projects.
 If at some point the Umbraco community creates a demand for this collection of components, I can look at releasing it.

 In terms of contributings to this collection, please feel free to send over any pull requests.
 I'll be happy to discuss.